sandhya123r/pandoc_resume/sandhya.md

 * Real time management of compliances for cloud environment and deviation detections with respect to cloud security standards, alerting and recommendation engine for deviations, visualizing the compliance status based on roles.
+Implemented with AWS for the cloud, spark for the database, python for framework and D3 for the UI.

-* Priority-Based Flow control for Data Center Networks (Sep’2015-Present) Research study on PFC, PAUSE frames, Ethernet network congestion control mechanism and usage of PFC in Data  centers.
+Priority-Based Flow control for Data Center Networks (Sep’2015-Present)

+* Research study on PFC, PAUSE frames, Ethernet network congestion control mechanism and usage of PFC in Data  centers.

 Skill Set